 If your device is affected too, then we have some good news for you.
 You can finally bid goodbye to the bootloop of death because XDA member XCnathan32 has come up with a solution to fix Nexus 6P bootloop issue and that on the Nexus 5X too.

-Bootloop of Death on Nexus 6P and Nexus 5X – What is it?
+What is Bootloop of Death on Nexus 6P and Nexus 5X?

 The dreaded “bootloop of death” or “BLOD” has cursed a notable amount of device owners using 6P and 5X.
 The issue first came to notice during the fall of 2016, when users started reporting that their device abruptly entered a bootloop state and refused to boot at all.
 The affected users immediately rushed to online portals including Reddit and XDA for help but came around no possible solution.